adrirubio/adrirubio.github.io/_posts/2025-06-22-finishing-Architext-AI-and-starting-QR-Gen.markdown

 You have until Sunday night to ship all your projects in The Bay to have your virality requirement waived!
 ```

 This was instantly a game-changer.
-If the virality requirement were waived, it would save me a lot of effort—or would it?
+If the virality requirement were waived, it would save me a lot of effort, or would it?
 Achieving 30 hours in just over a week, when I read the message, would be no easy task.
 At the time, I had just finished the second project (Architext-AI) and was only halfway through.
 But, as with most things, I decided to give it a try.
 For the past two days, I have done practically nothing else but focus on accumulating as many hours as possible.

 Now is probably a good time to mention the third project I've been working on for the past two days: the QR-Gen. This is a simple Tkinter project where you input text or a link, and it generates the corresponding QR code.
 I've also added a database feature to store past QR codes, and I think it’s looking nice.
 So far, I've accumulated 9 hours and 48 minutes of work, which isn't bad for two days.